GianfrancoBazzani/hunting-the-wolf-ZK-game/README.md

 * In every round the wolf has to select a ship to kill ony can kill that is in contact(distance = 1).(The wolf has to compute the wollfKillSheep)
 * Then this sheep appear dead(wollfKillSheep output).
 * now it is time for the shepherd to make deductions, he can shoot a sheep to see if it is the wolf, if it is not the sheep dies.(The wolf has to compute shepherdKillSheep).
-* Finaly the sheep are mixed randomly and a new round can start again.
+* Finally the sheep are mixed randomly and a new round can start again.

 ## Final
 * The game is over hen the shepherd kills the wolf, the score consists in the # of sheep that left alive.
 * The game can be repeated switching the roles in order to compare the scores and obtain a winner.

-ZK is used to allow the game computation mantaining hiden the wolf inside a sheep skin.
+ZK is used to allow the game computation maintaining hidden the wolf inside a sheep skin.
 To avoid brute force attack against the wolf hidden identity we use a salted hash commitment.

 ## Circuits
 we use 2 circuits, since every round is done in 2 steps